ajshul/silent-speech-decoder/README.md

 - `tests/` small unit tests for data, models, and training/eval
 - `results/` gitignored outputs (checkpoints, evals, features)
 - `data/` gitignored dataset root (`data/emg_data/` expected)

+## More detail
+See `blog_post.pdf` for a narrative walkthrough of the system and methodology.